 CCDA strives for an environment where service recipients, community members and all CCDA members can openly communicate questions or concerns to a supervisor or the Agency Executive Director.
 If these options are not available for any reason, the toll-free Ethics Help Line is also available to voice concerns about potential unethical, illegal and unsafe actions and compliance violations.
 CCDA encourages those reporting a concern to provide contact information, which allows CCDA to follow up with the reporter for additional information.
-CCDA recognizes that there may be situations where reporting anonymously is preferred.
-Anonymous reports of concern may be made to the Ethics Helpline by phone or by using the form on the CCDA website at https://www.ccrcda.org/aboutus/corporate-compliance/.
+However, CCDA recognizes that there may be situations where reporting anonymously is preferred.
+Anonymous reports of concern may be made to the Ethics Helpline by phone.

 All CCDA employees and members have the responsibility to report compliance violations, and concerns.
-The CO follows up on reports to the Ethics Help Line.
+The CO or designee, follows up on reports to the Ethics Help Line.
 Individuals may also communicate concerns to the CO in writing, through e-mail or by asking to meet in person.
 It is not the responsibility of the reporter to determine if the reported concern constitutes an occurrence of potentially unethical, illegal and/or unsafe behavior.
 CCDA will take no adverse action against persons making such reports in good faith.

 Reports and the identity of the reporting party will be treated confidentially to the extent possible.
-All employees and members who are aware of a concern regarding potential unethical, illegal and/or unsafe action have a responsibility to report the concern and failure to report compliance concerns may result in disciplinary action or sanctions as outlined in the Employee Handbook, contracts, and bylaws.
+All employees and members who are aware of a concern regarding potential unethical, illegal and/or unsafe action have a responsibility to report the concern.
+Failure to report compliance concerns may result in disciplinary action or sanctions as outlined in the Employee Handbook, contracts, and bylaws.

-Contact the Ethics Help Line by:
+Ethics Help Line Phone: 866-662-1875

-Phone: 866-662-1875

-Email: Compliance@ccrcda.org
+Or Email: Compliance@ccrcda.org